lorensen/VTKExamples/src/VTKBook/Chapter7.md

 ## 7.6 Other Volume Rendering Methods

 Not all volume rendering methods fall cleanly into the image-order or object-order categories.
-For example, the shear-warp method \[Lacroute94\] of volume rendering traverses both image and object space at the same time.
+For example, the shear-warp method <em style="color:blue;background-color: white">\[Lacroute94\]</em> of volume rendering traverses both image and object space at the same time.
 The basic idea behind this method is similar to that of templated ray casting.
 If we cast rays from the base plane of the volume for an orthographic projection, then it is possible to shear the volume such that the rays become perpendicular to the base plane, as shown in **Figure7-16** .
 Looking at the problem this way, it is clear to see that if all rays originate from the same place within the voxels on the base plane, then these rays intersect the voxels on each subsequent plane of the volume at consistent locations.
 Using bilinear interpolation on the 2D planes of the dataset, we can precompute one set of interpolation weights for each plane.
 Instead of traversing the volume by evaluating samples along each ray, an object-order traversal method can be used to visit voxels along each row in each plane in a front-to-back order through the volume.
 There is a one-to-one correspondence between samples in a plane of the volume and pixels on the image plane, making it possible to traverse both the samples and the pixels simultaneously.
 As in templated ray casting, a final resampling (warping) operation must be performed to transform the image from sheared space on the base plane to cartesian space on the image plane.

 Shear-warp volume rendering is essentially an efficient variant of ray casting.
 The correspondence between samples and pixels allows us to take advantage of a standard ray casting technique known as early ray termination.
 When we have determined that a pixel has reached full opacity during compositing, we no longer need to consider the remaining samples that project onto this pixel since they do not contribute to the final pixel value.
 The biggest efficiency improvement in shear-warp volume rendering comes from run-length encoding the volume.
 This compression method removes all empty voxels from the dataset, leaving only voxels that can potentially contribute to the image.
 Depending on the classification of the data, it is possible to achieve a greater than 10:1 reduction in voxels.
 As we step through the compressed volume, the number of voxels skipped due to run-length encoding also indicates the number of pixels to skip in the image.
 One drawback to this method is that it requires three copies of the compressed volume to allow for front-to-back traversal from all view directions.
 In addition, if we wish to use a perspective viewing transformation then we may need to traverse all three compressed copies of the volume in order to achieve the correct traversal order.

-Volume rendering can also be performed using the Fourier slice projection theorem \[Totsuka92\] that states that if we extract a slice of the volume in the frequency domain that contains the center and is parallel to the image plane, then the 2D spectrum of that slice is equivalent to the 2D image obtained by taking line integrals through the volume from the pixels on the image plane.
+Volume rendering can also be performed using the Fourier slice projection theorem <em style="color:blue;background-color: white">\[Totsuka92\]</em> that states that if we extract a slice of the volume in the frequency domain that contains the center and is parallel to the image plane, then the 2D spectrum of that slice is equivalent to the 2D image obtained by taking line integrals through the volume from the pixels on the image plane.
 Therefore we can volume render the dataset by extracting the appropriate slice from the 3D Fourier

 +-----------------+-----------------+-----------------+-----------------+
 | volume, then    |                 |